close up photo of monitor

 Comparing CFDs With Other Options

-Indian investors traditionally relied on two main routes to access the S&P 500:
+Asian investors traditionally relied on two main routes to access the S&P 500:

 • US-listed ETFs: These offer exposure to the index but require overseas accounts, higher minimum investments, and are better suited for long-term holding.